The Russians are coming!

 Now, while the end of the article ends up refuting its very own lede, that’s essentially irrelevant to my intent here.
 I’m far more concerned about the narrative being pushed by certain demographics than the specifics of survey results.
 So let’s highlight something before continuing, as this is important: Russia should be viewed more positively than they were in my childhood.
 This isn’t really arguable.
 They are no longer the Soviet Union, after all.

 I know this last point seems obvious, but is it?
-It appears that there are significant numbers of people in our government who still view it the same, despite the fact that the country who spent several decades systematically murdering its own citizenry at an epic rate is now not (unless they’re doing an exceptional job of hiding it).
+It appears that there are significant numbers of people in our government who still view it the same, despite the fact that the country that spent several decades systematically murdering its own citizenry at an epic rate is now not (unless they’re doing an exceptional job of hiding it).
 Russia is also seeing a massive resurgence of Christianity (the Russian Orthodox Church is thriving, whereas not that long ago they were in hiding and being killed for sport).
 Oh, and as a country currently has a GDP on par with…Manhattan.

 Please understand that none of this is to defend Russia and say it’s an amazing place.
 I honestly don’t know enough about Russia to qualify such a statement.
 Rather, it is to point out what should be obvious: Russia is no longer the Soviet Union, nowhere near as evil as was the Soviet Union, and should therefore be looked upon more favorably than was the Soviet Union.

-But I digress, and return to the more serious themes that need addressing.
+But I digress and return to the more serious themes that need addressing.

 What most compelled me to write are the sources from which I am seeing more and more “concern” for Russian influence.
 Whereas the anti-Soviet folks of yesteryear were of the more conservative sort, those who seem to be shouting the loudest now are rather more progressive and liberal-minded.
 In other words, the people who seem most concerned about Russian influence in America are the same ones who will eagerly cast their votes for a politician who will gladly infringe on the Bill of Rights while pushing the gas pedal down on federal spending and sending us deeper and deeper into debt as a nation.